-A warm welcome awaits at Park Hill Guest House.
-Our B&B in Inverness is a great base for exploring the city and the surrounding Highlands, not to mention the nearby Moray coast and whisky distilleries.
+A warm welcome awaits at Park Hill Guest House in Inverness which is a great base for exploring the city and the surrounding Highlands, not to mention the nearby Moray coast and whisky distilleries.
 Dolphin spotting boat trips are also popular with our guests.

 Inverness can be easily reached by car, train or plane.
 Overnight sleeper trains operate from London Euston Station, and there are regular daytime trains running between London - Edinburgh, Glasgow and Inverness every day.
 There are also daily flights to/from Inverness Airport where car rental is available if required.

 Inverness is an ideal location from which to explore the magnificent castles and scenery of the Highlands.
 This vibrant city is host to many events throughout the year including music festivals and Gaelic celebrations.
+The Loch Ness Marathon and the European Pipe Band Championships are popular events.
 Highland Games also take place in Inverness and in nearby towns during the summer months.
 Inverness has a wide selection of restaurants and cafes serving lunches and evening meals.

 Parkhill Guest House is a short walk from Eden Court Theatre and Cinema which has a wide variety of entertainment and shows featuring drama, dance, comedy and music throughout the year.
 The pantomime is always a favourite at Christmas.
 We are very close to Inverness Castle where you can climb to the top of the tower and see panoramic views of the city and Moray Firth.